Third law of repetitive electric Penrose processes

 where $\hat{E}_i=E_i/\mu_i$, $\hat{q}_i=q_i/\mu_i$, and $\hat{P}_i=P_i/\mu_i$ represent the dimensionless energy, charge, and radial momentum, respectively, $\mu_i$ is the mass of particle $i$, and $\tilde{\mu}_i=\mu_i/\mu_0$.

 Recall that in Ref.~\cite{Zaslavskii:2024zgh} the decay products are ejected along the same trajectory of the incident particle to achieve a maximum efficiency.
-To avoid the complication of Kerr-Newman geometry, we further simplify the configuration of the incident particle from infinity, either at rest or with an initial radial velocity~\cite{Kokubu:2021cwj}, so that both particles 1 and 2 maintain radial motion to maximize the energy return on investment (EROI) (defined later).
+Since we are dealing with the RN metric, we further simplify the configuration of the incident particle from infinity, either at rest or with an initial radial velocity~\cite{Kokubu:2021cwj}, so that both particles 1 and 2 maintain radial motion to maximize the energy return on investment (EROI) (defined later).